cubert-hyperspectral/cuvis.ros/README.md

 python3.9 -m pip install .
 ```

-### Building the ROS Nodes
+### Building the ROS2 Nodes

-`cd cuvis.ros && catkin build`
+`cd cuvis.ros && colcon build`

-`catkin_build` is prefered over `catkin_make`, but both should work.

-`source devel/setup.bash` to add the new packages to the search path.
+`source install/setup.bash` to add the new packages to the search path.

 ### Running the ROS Nodes

-In the file `scripts/ros_interface.py` update the shebang to match the installation location of your Python3.9 interpreter.
+In the file `scripts/ros2_interface.py` update the shebang to match the installation location of your Python3.9 interpreter.

 #### Standalone with Default Args

 This step assumes there is already another ROS core instance running elsewhere.

-`rosrun cuvis_ros ros_interface.py`
+`ros2 run cuvis_ros ros2_interface.py`

 #### With Launch File